JargonInc/jargon-sdk-nodejs/packages/alexa-skill-sdk/README.md

 the template answer "yes" when prompted.
 The templates include the same hook scripts as the original Amazon templates; these scripts ensure that the necessary dependencies are installed (via npm) after creating a new project, and prior to deployment.

-If you know which template you'd like it use, in step 2 above you can directly provide its URL:
+If you know which template you'd like to use, in step 2 above you can directly provide its URL:
 * Hello World - https://github.com/JargonInc/skill-sample-nodejs-hello-world.git
   * A minimal template showing basic skill functionality
 * Trivia - https://github.com/JargonInc/skill-sample-nodejs-trivia.git